Nick689/CustomPOS/Readme.md

 ##Usage
-Login:  Only one user is declared in default database: <root>    Password is managed in MySQL.
-You will have to grant new users.
+Login:  Only one user is declared in default database.
+Passwords are managed in MySQL.
+You will have to grant new users in MySQL.

 Special items: -  *DIV* is the reference for miscellaneous item, it has editable name.
                -  '  Single quote at the beginning of the name indicate a comment.